US Supreme Court rules in favor of Albuquerque woman

 - Oops!Something went wrong.Please try again later.

 Mar.
-26—ALBUQUERQUE, N.M. — The U.S. Supreme Court has ruled in favor of an Albuquerque woman who was shot in the back by New Mexico State Police while fleeing officers in 2014.
+26—The U.S. Supreme Court has ruled in favor of an Albuquerque woman who was shot in the back by New Mexico State Police while fleeing officers in 2014.

-The ruling — which says that Roxanne Torres was subject to a seizure even though she managed to escape immediate arrest — means the lawsuit she filed in federal court against the two officers can proceed.
+The ruling means the lawsuit filed by Roxanne Torres in federal court against the two officers can proceed.

 "The public should feel good that the Supreme Court is taking civil rights and issues of police brutality seriously in this case," said attorney Kelsi Corkran, who argued the case before the justices last October.